anisjkb/Python-Django-RestAPI/Lesson-5.2.1 Rename Conda Env.md

 ### Export the Current Environment:

 Create a YAML file with the current environment details.
+(The full form of YAML is "YAML Ain't Markup Language".
+Initially, it stood for "Yet Another Markup Language,")

 ```bash
 conda env export --name django_oms_env > environment.yml